Maine Marijuana Laws

 Possession

-Possessing between 2.5 and eight ounces is punishable by up to six months in jail and a $1,000 fine.
-When the amount involved is between eight ounces and one pound, the potential punishment increases to one year in jail and $2,000 in fines.
+Possessing between 2.5 and 8 ounces is punishable by up to 6 months in jail and a $1,000 fine.
+When the amount involved is between 8 ounces and 1 pound, the potential punishment increases to 1 year in jail and $2,000 in fines.

-For possession of between one and 20 pounds, five years’ incarceration and $5,000 in fines are possible.
+For possession of between 1 and 20 pounds, 5 years’ incarceration and $5,000 in fines are possible.
 And for quantities of more than 20 pounds, the maximum penalty is 10 years in prison and $20,000 in fines.

 Marijuana law in Maine does not allow public consumption of the drug.
 Doing so is a civil infraction punishable by a maximum $100 fine.